hotosm/osm-fieldwork/docs/about/programs.md

 ODK Central data into a compatible format.
 There is more detailed information on the program for converting ODK to OSM [here](CSVDump.md)

-## odk_merge.py
+## parsers.py

-odk_merge.py is a program for conflating the OSM XML file produced from CSVDump.py into with the data extract.
-This merges tags that have been added or change by ODK Collect with exiting OSM data, The result can be loaded into JOSM and after validation, uploaded to OSM.
+parsers.py is a program for conflating the OSM XML file produced from CSVDump.py into with the data extract.
+This merges tags that have been added or changed by ODK Collect with exiting OSM data, The result can be loaded into JOSM and after validation, uploaded to OSM.

 # OSM Fieldwork Modules